chris-lovejoy/site/_tabs/services.md

 </style>

-If you're an organization leader seeking to generate real-world value with AI, particularly in healthcare, I'd love to help.
-My experience includes:
+I help organization leaders generate ROI from their AI investments, particularly in healthcare and life sciences, by building systems to incorporate domain expertise, leveraging pragmatic evaluations, and using LLM-native best practices.
+My experience:
-- 9 years training as a doctor, 7 years building AI products.
-I've navigated the shift from traditional ML approaches to LLM-powered systems and helped build the playbook for healthcare.
+- 9 years practicing and training as a doctor, 7 years building AI products.
+My healthcare AI research has 1700+ citations (including the [first review paper comparing AI to clinicians](https://www.bmj.com/content/368/bmj.m689.abstract)).
+I trained ML algorithms pre-LLMs and then helped write the playbook for LLM-powered applications in healthcare.
-- building evaluation systems that unlock reliable and safe AI, supporting AI's use in mission-critical industries like healthcare and enabling companies to prove performance for regulatory compliance
+- Head of Clinical AI at Sequoia-backed startup [Anterior](https://www.anterior.com/insights/company-news/anterior-secures-usd20-million-series-a-to-unlock-administrative-efficiencies-for-healthcare) (seed -> series B), founding AI lead at Cera (seed -> series B) and founder of an EF-backed healthcare startup.
-- setting up teams, tools and processes to incorporate domain expertise into AI systems
+- Built healthcare AI systems processing millions of patients with 99%+ accuracy, pioneering novel LLM architectures and human-in-the-loop review processes that scaled from solo development to production teams of 20+.

-I can guide you through the challenges of AI product development, ensuring your team is set up to move fast, leverage new technology effectively and differentiate you from competitors.
-I see three critical challenges holding healthcare AI teams back - and I've helped companies solve each one.
+I love working with frontier healthtech and life science startups (Series A and beyond) to build production-ready AI systems from the ground up, and with healthcare enterprises - including providers, payers, pharma, and medtech companies - to turn AI pilots into deployed products that deliver measurable value.

 <!-- ### Some of my clients